 The best place to base yourself before and after the trek is in the small village of Lempur, in the southern region of Kerinci, staying with your guide’s family.
 It’s also possible to stay in a small hotel in the main town of Sungai Penuh, about an hour north of Lempur.

-Most travelers come overland via the city of Padang in West Sumatra to the town of Sungai Penuh.
+Many travelers come overland via the city of Padang in West Sumatra to the town of Sungai Penuh.
 Expect the drive to Sungai Penuh to take around nine hours, although it can vary by an hour or two depending on the road conditions and the driver, and if you are taking public or private transport.
 Padang has direct flights to/from the hubs of Kuala Lumpur, Jakarta, Medan, and Batam.
 If you are in Bukittinggi, it’s possible to drive directly to Sungai Penuh, roughly a ten hour drive.
 From Sungai Penuh, you’ll be met and driven on to Lempur.

 When booking with us, we’ll be happy to assist you with all accommodation and transport arrangements.